erik-roberts/GIMBL-Vis/README.md

   - The available types of images will populate the dropdown menu
     - These different types are the prefixes of the various images
   - The images must have 'sim#' in the name for GV to find them
-  - To view images, simply move the mouse over the plot markers in the plot panel.
-The corresponding image will be shown in the image panel.
+  - To view images, simply move the mouse over the plot markers in the plot window.
+The corresponding image will be shown in the image window.

 ## Implementation Details
 Internally, `gv` objects store each `hypercube` dataset inside a field of the `mdData` structure property (i.e. object variable).
 The field name corresponds to the `hypercube` name.
 Each `hypercube` dataset is stored in a `gvArray`, which is a subclass of the MultiDimensional Dictionary ([MDD](https://github.com/davestanley/MultiDimensionalDictionary)) class.
 The default `MDDAxis` objects inside of `MDD` are replaced with a `gvArrayAxis` subclass for `gvArrays`.